Sasha Sagan: Career

-She has played the role of Carl Sagan's mother in Cosmos: Possible Worlds.
+She played the role of Carl Sagan's mother in Cosmos: Possible Worlds in 2020.

-Sagan was one of the producers of the short film Bastard (2010).
-She and Kirsten Dunst were the screenplay writers.
+She has written for New York magazine.

-Writing
+Book

-Her book For Small Creatures Such as We was published in 2019.
+Sagan's book For Small Creatures Such as We was published in 2019.

 Personal life

 Sagan lives in Boston with her husband, Jonathan Noel, and their daughter and son.
 They were married in Ithaca, New York in September 2013.